nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 User data is stored in a HashMap mapping unique usernames to *User* objects, which store personal information as well as the username and the hashed password.
 Passwords are not explicitly stored for security reasons.

+There is a default superuser whose username is `root` and password is also `root`.

 Users can only execute user commands, such as checking their borrowing history or borrow books, after successfully logging into the system.
 They must log out before exiting the application.